What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 Do I Have A Claim?

-Anyone suffering damages as a result of receiving a defective IVC filter is entitled to explore their options.
-If you or a loved one is suffering a serious health consequence of injury due to a dangerous IVC filter, compensation may be available to cover your lost wages, medical bills, pain and suffering, and other types of damages incurred.
+Anyone suffering damages as a result of receiving a defective IVC filter in the United States is entitled to explore their options.
+If you or a loved one is suffering a serious health consequence of injury due to a dangerous IVC filter, compensation may be available to cover your medical bills, pain and suffering, and other types of damages incurred.

 What Are The Benefits Of Having An IVC Filter Put In Your Body?